anytarseir67/RedditUserDownloader/README.md

 # RedditUserDownloader
- python cli to selectively download a reddit users posts
+ python cli and library to selectively download a reddit users posts